iZeaoGamer/Koth-v3.0/README.md

 ## Features / Changes for KOTH-3.0.0-ALPHA / Todo list

-- Change how player classes generate. [x]
+- Change how player classes generate. [ x ]

-- A lot of configurable features you can play around with. [x]
+- A lot of configurable features you can play around with. [ x ]

 - Multi-Arena support [ ]

-- 3.00 brings in so many bug fixes, and new features added. [x]
+- 3.00 brings in so many bug fixes, and new features added. [ x ]

 - You can leave koth arenas!
-By typing /koth leave [x]
+By typing /koth leave [ x ]

 - Fixed teleportation bugs when using /koth join (An issue on 2.0.0) [x]

-- Renamed /koth p1 to /koth pos1 [x]
+- Renamed /koth p1 to /koth pos1 [ x ]

-- Renamed /koth p2 to /koth pos2 [x]
+- Renamed /koth p2 to /koth pos2 [ x ]

 - Added Player help commands!
 Type /koth or /koth help to display those!
-(Will also include new administrative commands if the sender is opped. [x]
+(Will also include new administrative commands if the sender is opped. [ x ]

 - Game timer is now editable in-game!
 Type /koth setgametime <game-time-in-seconds> [x]